oracle-livelabs/oci-core/oci-fullstackdrs/drpg-plan-setup/drpg-plan-customize-ocw24.md

 2. Let's review the **mushop-app-failover-iad-ph** failover plan

-    -  Built-in Prechecks - These are the built-in prechecks groups for all the Plan groups (Built-in and User defined).
+    -  Prechecks-Built in - These are the built-in prechecks groups for all the Plan groups (Built-in and User defined).
     -  Based on the members we have added in both Primary DRPG and Standby DRPG, Full Stack DR created **four** Built-in plan groups for the failover plan.
     -  We have manually created **two** user-defined groups as per the Mushop application failover requirements.
     -  In summary, the **mushop-app-failover-iad-phx** failover plan has created with *one*- Built-in prechecks plan group, *four*- Built-in Plan groups,*two*- User defined Plan groups